 When Should You Take Baby to a Doctor?

 You should take your baby to a doctor in the following cases:

-- If some lump forms over the bruise
+- If a lump forms over the bruise.

 It may not be entirely possible to prevent your baby from getting bruises.
 However, you can lower the possibilities by keeping in mind the following tips:

 - Consider childproofing your home to protect your baby from bruises and bumps.

 - You may also like to regulate your baby’s access to hazardous areas with door locks, safety gates and knob covers.